Mountain biking, Maria Island National Park, Tasmania © Flow Mountain Bike

 There are no shops on the island, and no cars.
 The only traffic you might encounter is a wandering wombat or hopping kangaroo.
 You may even get a bossy honk from a Cape Barren goose if you don’t follow the island road rules – give way to wildlife.

-Stay on the island overnight at the Maria Island Penutentiary, a historic building that originally housed convicts.
+Stay on the island overnight at the Maria Island Penitentiary, a historic building that originally housed convicts.
 A short ride from Darlington will take you to the Painted Cliffs, best visited at low tide to appreciate the layered colours.
-Further up the East Coast at Freycinet National Park, swap two wheels for four and explore the Freycinet National Park on a quad bike.

 North-south Track, Mount Wellington